 Strive for the elimination of traffic casualties and contribute to the creation of a safe and comfortable mobility society

-The birth and evolution of advanced technologies, such as autonomous driving, artificial intelligence (AI), and the Internet of Things (IoT), are poised to greatly expand mobility potential.
-The Toyota Tsusho Group sees these environmental changes as business opportunities and will undertake initiatives such as improving traffic infrastructure by using material innovation, autonomous driving and advanced safe driving support technologies, and other means.
-Through this, we aim to reduce the number of road accidents and achieve zero traffic casualties and injuries and contribute to the development of a safe and comfortable mobility society.
+The automotive industry has entered a once-in-a-century period of profound transformation.
+The birth and evolution of advanced technologies, such as autonomous driving, artificial intelligence (AI), and the Internet of Things (IoT), are poised to greatly expand the potential of mobility.
+Toyota Tsusho sees these changes as business opportunities and will aim to reduce the number of road accidents and achieve zero traffic casualties to contribute to the development of a safe and comfortable mobility society by utilizing material innovation and autonomous driving and advanced safe driving support technologies and engaging in such initiatives as improving the traffic infrastructure.

 KPI

-- Operation of a driving school business in India
+• Operation of driving school business in India and Thailand

-- Development of OTA*2 services (prevention of accidents and vehicle error)
+• Development of OTA* services (prevention of accidents and vehicle error)

 Creating a Safe and Comfortable Mobility Society